ComMouse/Bejeweled/README.md

 ## Introduction

-This is a naive prototype of Bejeweled with simplifed ruleset and a very simple user interface finished within two weekeneds.
+This is a naive prototype of Bejeweled with a simplifed ruleset and a very simple user interface finished within two weekends.

 In this game, you can swap two gems that are next to each other to get a pair of 3 gems or more either horizontally or vertically.